-The Australian/New Zealand Standard on Risk Management AS/NZS ISO 31000: 2009 outlines a stepwise approach to risk management:
+Standard AS ISO 31000: 2018 Risk management - Guidelines outline a stepwise approach to risk management:

 Figure 3.
 Risk management

 - 1. Establishing context identifying the basic parameters in which risk must be managed e.g. type of health facility, extent of and support for the facility's infection prevention and control program. - 2.
 Avoiding risk establishing whether there is a risk and whether the potential risk can be averted e.g. by questioning whether a procedure is necessary. - 3.
 Identifying risks a systematic and comprehensive process that ensures that no potential risk is excluded from further analysis and treatment e.g. using root cause analysis. - 4.
 Analysing risks considering the sources of risk, their consequences, the likelihood that those consequences may occur, and factors that affect consequences and likelihood e.g. existing controls (see Figure 4.
 Risk analysis matrix below). - 5.
 Evaluating risks comparing the level of risk found during the analysis process with previously established risk criteria, and assessing available options for ease of implementation and impact resulting in a prioritised list of risks for further action. - 6.
 Treating risks implementing appropriate management options for dealing with identified risk e.g. modifying procedures, protocols or work practices; providing education; and monitoring compliance with infection prevention and control procedures.